 Taking care of your financial obligations is important, but it can be difficult if you find yourself in a situation where check or cash just won’t do the trick.
 Money orders are a safe and convenient way to send money.

 While they might seem a little out of date, they remain a strong option for many individuals.
 Read on to find out what exactly they are, why you might want to use one, and how the process works.

 What is a money order?

 Similar to a check, a money order functions as a prepaid payment where both you and the recipient must sign in order for it to be cashed or deposited.

-The key difference is that money orders are actually safer than using a personal check because the funds are guaranteed by a third party, typically wherever you bought the money order from.
-Most only cost a few dollars, so it’s a relatively inexpensive way to send secured funds as needed.
+The key difference is that money orders are safer than using a personal check because a third party guarantees the funds, typically whoever you bought the money order from.
+Most only cost a few dollars, so money orders are a relatively inexpensive way to send secured funds as needed.

 When you buy a money order, you pay the amount you want it to be worth in addition to a small processing fee.
 It usually costs just a few dollars or less, but the charges vary depending on where you buy it.

 Once the recipient gets your money order, they can cash it at a bank or credit union just like they would any other check.
 They simply need to sign it and provide a valid photo ID.
 Then, they either get the cash or deposit the funds into their bank account.